|Isle of Man||Italy|

 In general terms, it is a criminal offence to:

 Yes.
-HM Treasury maintains a consolidated list of sanctions targets in the UK.
+The Offices of Financial Sanctions Implementation (“OFSI”) maintains a consolidated list of sanctions targets in the UK.
 This list comprises of all individuals and entities that have been designated by the UN, the EU and the UK.

 Yes.
 Other lists include:

 Yes.
-HM Treasury is responsible for licensing exemptions to financial sanctions.
-Applications must be made for a licence to release funds from frozen accounts, or to make funds, economic resources or financial services available to or for the benefit of a designated individual or entity.
-HM Treasury may also issue general licences that apply to all individuals or entities designated under a particular regime.
+OFSI is responsible for licensing exemptions to financial sanctions.
+Applications must be made for a license to release funds from frozen accounts, or to make funds, economic resources or financial services available to or for the benefit of a designated individual or entity.
+OFSI may also issue general licences that apply to all individuals or entities designated under a particular regime.

-The Export Control Organisation (part of the BIS) is responsible for licensing exemptions for exporting and trading in certain goods (particularly strategic goods, software, technology and dual use goods such as chemicals) which are controlled as a result of sanctions.
+The Secretary of State of the Department for International Trade (via the Export Control Joint Unit) is responsible for licensing exemptions for exporting and trading in certain goods (particularly strategic goods, software, technology and dual use goods such as chemicals) which are controlled as a result of sanctions.

-The Import Licensing Branch (also part of the BIS) is responsible for licensing exemptions for importing certain products which are subject to bans, quotas or surveillance as a result of sanctions.
+The Import Licensing Branch is responsible for licensing exemptions for importing certain products which are subject to bans, quotas or surveillance as a result of sanctions.

-Any individual found guilty of an offence under the Terrorism Act 2000 for dealings with a terrorist organisation is liable on conviction to imprisonment for up to 14 years and/or an unlimited fine.
+Any individual found guilty of an offence under the Terrorism Act 2000 for dealings with a terrorist organization is liable on conviction to imprisonment for up to 14 years and/or an unlimited fine.